rajatrakesh/CDF-CDH-Workshop/README.md

 In real-world use case we would probably filter by event of our interest but for the sake of this workshop we won't and assume all comments are given for the same event: the famous CDF workshop!

 Let's get started...
-Open the **NiFi UI** and follow the steps below:
+Open the **NiFi UI** at http://YOUR_PUBLIC_IP:8080/nifi and follow the steps below:

 - **Step 1: Adding a Processor Group**
 	- Drag the Processor Group to the Canvas and give it a name 'CDF Workshop'.